Works

 Thomas Bernhard.
 Portraits.
 Bilder und Texte, edited by Sepp Dreissinger, with an introduction by Wieland Schmied, designed by Erika Schmied and Richard Pils, published in 1992 in an edition of 3333 copies, should not be left off a list even if it is essentially of English-language works.
 The publisher Richard Pils is owner of the small publishing house Verlag Bibliothek der Provinz located in Weitra, a town of 3000 in lower Austria, far from large cities.
 The location, an invitation to reflections about globalization and centralisation, explains the 'Provinz' of the name; Richard Pils chose 'Bibliothek' to emphasize that his publishing house was in fact no more than an expansion of his own library.
 Before meeting Richard Pils, the photographer, founding member (1981) of the Galerie Fotohof in Salzburg, who also edited the book, Sepp Dreissinger, had approached many publishers in both Austria and Germany in an effort to realize his idea of a true portrait of Thomas Bernhard, but in vain: no one was interested, a shocking fact to Richard Pils.
 In the end he and Sepp Dreissinger embarked upon the project, and after many difficulties and surprising turns of events both bad and good, created this fine book.
 [Anja Zeidler]

-The sensitive and perceptive photos Thomas Bernhard by Sepp Dreissinger enhance the pages of this site, each having a link to the photographer's site.
-We are grateful to have them even though repeated attempts to request permission have failed.
-Information about how to contact him will be gratefully received:messages have bounced from all e-mail addresses on his site, about five in total.
+The photos Thomas Bernhard by Sepp Dreissinger enhance the pages of this site, each having a link to the photographer's site.
+We are grateful to have them, and repeated attempts to contact him through his web site to request permission have failed; messages have bounced from all five e-mail addresses on his site.

 Thomas Bernhard|Introduction|Works|Current|Bibliography|Essays|Interviews|Links|e-mail